 The majority of participants did feel like routine organ donation education by a healthcare provider could be beneficial.
 The study is useful in terms of education for the primary healthcare setting.
 Healthcare providers could use the results from the study to develop ways to obtain and provide needed education.
 Optimistically, with proper education, there will be more registered organ donors and additional available organs for transplantation.

 Dr. Brandi Lambert

-Anders, Emily, "Knowledge Deficit of Patients Regarding Organ Donation in the Primary Healthcare Setting" (2020).
+Anders, Emily; Jenkins, Kayla; Rainey, Michelle; and Tennyson, Caitlyn, "Knowledge Deficit Of Patients Regarding Organ Donation In The Primary Healthcare Setting" (2020).
 MSN Research Projects.
 269.